Jack2091A/Sunny-Packets/data/readme.md

 ## Passive Scans

-Each inverter has undergone the same set of four tests.
-The rationale is to capture the behaviour of the devices during normal operation.
-Each run is approximately 20 minutes apart from the previous run.
-Filters have been provided to isolate the behaviour of the device in particular.
+Each inverter has undergone the same set of four tests with a total of 16 sets for the four studied inverters.
 - 60 minute capture from start to run
 - 60 minute capture during runtime
 - 90 minute capture during runtime
 - 90 minute capture from run to shutdown (Inverter shuts down 5 minutes before capture ends).

-All inverters tested stopped transmitting within 10 seconds of power shutoff.
+The rationale is to capture the behaviour of the devices during normal operation.
+Each run is approximately 20 minutes apart from the previous run.
+Filters have been provided to isolate the behaviour of the device in particular.

+The captures are starting with their manufacturer.
+In the case of Sungrow, they are distinguished by their model names.

 #### Sungrow SH5k-20
 To isolate the inverter's communications, please use the following filter: